isgaur/AWS-BigData-Solutions/glue/glue_general_recom.md

     database = "githubarchive_month",
     table_name = "data",
     push_down_predicate = partitionPredicate)

+    There is a significant performance boost for AWS Glue ETL jobs when pruning AWS Glue Data Catalog partitions.
+It reduces the time needed for the Spark query engine for listing files in S3 and reading and processing data at runtime.
+You can achieve further improvement as you exclude additional partitions by using predicates with higher selectivity.

 14. Grouping: AWS Glue allows you to consolidate multiple files per Spark task using the file grouping feature.
 Grouping files together reduces the memory footprint on the Spark driver as well as simplifying file split orchestration.
 Without grouping, a Spark application must process each file using a different Spark task.
 Each task must then send mapStatus object containing the location information to the Spark driver.
 In our testing using AWS Glue standard worker type, we found that Spark applications processing more than roughly 650,000 files often cause the Spark driver to crash with an out of memory exception as shown by the following error message: